Tyree/folder.view.custom.css/README.md

 _Current versions of the CSS styles require Folder.View version **2023.10.04**_

+_These themes do not currently include styling for VM panel on Dashboard or VM Page._

 Custom CSS styles for use with the **Folder.View** plugin for **unRAID** by **scolcipitato.**

 Thanks for scolcipitato for the great plugin!
 If you have a lot of docker containers, **Folder.View** is a must-have!